AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/frame-io-modules.md

  </tbody>
 </table>

-**Example:** The following API call returns all teams and its details in your Frame.io account:
+**Example:** The following API call returns all teams and its details in your [!DNL Frame].io account:

 URL: `/v2/teams`